History of TOA ~From 1908 to 2008~

 Iran-Iraq war forced the Company to evacuate employees from projects in both countries

-Following substantial losses sustained in the term ending March 1981, mainly as a result of unprofitable overseas operations, the Company launched an ambitious three-year recovery programme called Katsu in April 1981, predicated on a stronger focus on domestic projects and fast-tracking of loss-making overseas projects.
-The programme objectives were achieved a full year ahead of schedule, with dividend distribution resuming in the March 1983 period.
+Following substantial losses sustained in the term ending March 1981, mainly as a result of unprofitable overseas operations, we launched an ambitious three-year recovery program called Katsu in April 1981, predicated on a stronger focus on domestic projects and fast-tracking of loss-making overseas projects.
+The program objectives were achieved a full year ahead of schedule, with dividend distribution resuming in the March 1983 period.

-The next three-year programme, Tou, launched in 1984, was designed to weather the climate of cut-throat competition for orders in a shrinking marketplace during the so-called gconstruction winterh.
+The next three-year program, Tou, launched in 1984, was designed to weather the climate of cut-throat competition for orders in a shrinking marketplace during the so-called “construction winter”.

 HISTORY